family / timeline

 doc A handwritten letter is sent from Soma to the family on their refuge year in Mytilene — one of the few surviving Anatolian-era pieces of correspondence.

-move Eftyhia Jeannopoulos and the children arrive in New York on the SS Themistocles.
-Eftyhia is recorded as 'Eftimia' on the inspection cards; John Jeannopoulos is card #18 under the Greek name 'Ioannis'.
+move Eftyhia Jeannopoulos, Takis Jeannopoulos, John Jeannopoulos, Mary Jeannopoulos, Constantine Jeannopoulos, and Achilles Jeannopoulos arrive in New York on the SS Themistocles.
+Eftyhia is recorded as 'Eftimia' on the inspection cards; John Lazare is card #18 under the Greek name 'Ioannis'.
+Constantine is 7; Achilles is 4.

 doc Lazaros Jeannopoulos files his Declaration of Intention in New York — the first formal step of naturalization.

 context The runaway-to-Greece: Takis Jeannopoulos and John Jeannopoulos, both thirteen, forge passports, tell the Greek consulate their parents are dead, and get themselves shipped back to Greece.
-Lazaros and Eftyhia post newspaper notices in New York and deal with a fake ransom note before arranging the boys' return.
-Takis returns to NY on the SS Byron the same year.
+Lazaros and Eftyhia post newspaper notices in New York and deal with a fake ransom note. **Eftyhia Jeannopoulos sails to Greece to retrieve her sons herself** — and brings them both home aboard the SS Byron, all three names on the December 31, 1925 NY arrival manifest.

 doc An opportunist sends Lazaros Jeannopoulos and Eftyhia a ransom note demanding payment for the boys' return — a piece of the runaway-year correspondence the family kept.